 Daylite is an all-in-one solution that offers project planning, project management, and customer relationship management in one package.
 The solution was originally designed for Apple products, so it works great on Mac OS devices.

 The User Interface feels very familiar to anyone who has been using Apple products for a while and feels intuitive and fast.
-It serves to help the businesses that use the software become more client-focused by automating and tracking their tasks to save time and energy towards the more essential matters.
+It helps businesses use the software to become more client-focused by automating and tracking their tasks to save time and energy towards the more essential matters.